 Low Income Taxpayer Clinics

-For more information and to find a clinic near you see the LITC page on www.irs.gov/advocate or IRS Publication 4134, Low Income Taxpayer Clinic List.
+Find a clinic near you on the LITC Map or IRS Publication 4134, Low Income Taxpayer Clinic List.
 This publication is also available by calling 1-800-829-3676 or at your local IRS office.

 Low Income Taxpayer Clinic (LITC) Program Reports on Activities

-The Low Income Taxpayer Clinic (LITC) Program, administered by TAS, has issued a 2014 Program Report.
+The LITC Program, administered by TAS, has issued a 2014 Program Report.
 The report summarizes how clinics assist thousands of low income taxpayers through pro bono representation, education and advocacy efforts.
-The report includes examples of how the clinics assist taxpayers daily.

 (Click to enlarge)